+Summary: Does not seem to involve link setup and therefore does not apply to FILS.

+Impact: Low

 Incident Scene Pre-Arrival Staging Guidance for Emergency Responders – Staging/positioning of public safety vehicles arriving at an incident is typically handled ad hoc.
 However, task force and mutual aid response may involve pre-planned procedures and pre-deployment of assets.
 Pre-arrival situational awareness is critical to public safety responder vehicle routing, staging and secondary dispatch decision-making.
 Still or video images of an incident scene, surrounding terrain, and traffic conditions would be valuable input to responder and dispatcher decisions and actions.
 Incident status information relayed to both en route vehicles and vehicles at the incident command area could help in establishing safer, possibly less traffic-impeding incident response.
 Traffic camera images would be routed to moving vehicles via roadside infrastructure (still images or video depending on capabilities).
 Public safety dispatcher(s)/incident commander would make pre-arrival staging decision based on available data (initial responder reports; vehicle sensors; imagery).
 Staging plans (possibly graphic/map based) would be transmitted to emergency vehicles en route and upon arrival.
 Portable IEEE 802.11ai APs can be deployed at the incident management command location to disseminate the appropriate information to arriving vehicles and to responders with portable devices.
 APs deployed en-route may also provide the information prior to arrival.

 Drive-by but seems to be less taxing to establishing link